Quantifying the unextendibility of entanglement: Applications for secret key and entanglement distillation

 where $\Phi^K_{AB}$ is a maximally entangled state of Schmidt rank $K$, the state $\sigma_{A^{\prime} B^{\prime}}$ is an arbitrary state, and

 is a controlled unitary known as a ``twisting unitary,'' with each $U^{ij}_{A'B'}$ a unitary.

 We now establish some bounds on the number of private bits contained in a private state, in terms of its unextendible entanglement.
-As it turns out, the unextendible entanglement of a private state is bounded from below by the generalized mutual information of $\Phi_{AB}$.
-Recall that the generalized mutual information of a state $\rho_{AB}$ is defined as follows \cite{SW12}:
+Recall that the generalized mutual information of a state~$\rho_{AB}$ is defined as follows \cite{SW12}:

 where $\mathbf{D}$ is the generalized divergence discussed in Section~\ref{sec:generalized divergence} and the infimum is with respect to every density operator $\sigma_{B}$.
+We first show that the unextendible entanglement of a private state is bounded from below by the generalized mutual information of $\Phi_{AB}$ (proof in Appendix~\ref{appx:lower-bound}).

 \begin{proposition} For a $\gamma$-bipartite private state of the form in \eqref{eq:gamma-priv-state}, the following bound holds

 where $I_{\mathbf{D} }(A;B)_{\Phi}$ is evaluated with respect to the state $\Phi^K_{AB}$ in \eqref{eq:gamma-priv-state}. \end{proposition}